FAQ

 Can I use both at the same time?

-Yes — they’re the same objects. budget, track, guard, Policy, AuditLog, and trace re-exported from cendor.sdk are the tokenguard/acttrace originals, so a budget() opened around an SDK run() also caps a bare instrumented client call in the same scope, and one AuditLog records both.
+Yes. budget, track, Policy, AuditLog, and trace re-exported from cendor.sdk are the tokenguard/acttrace originals, and guard is acttrace’s policy enforcement in the SDK’s scope form — so a budget() opened around an SDK run() also caps a bare instrumented client call in the same scope, and one AuditLog records both.
 A common mix: the SDK runs the agent loop, while a separately instrument()-ed client handles non-agent calls (embeddings, one-shot completions) — one budget, one audit chain, one report().

 Does the SDK lock me in?